facebook/react/docs/docs/integrating-with-other-libraries.md

 The component still has to be unmounted, which provides one final opportunity for conflict.
 If the plugin does not provide a method for cleanup, you will probably have to provide your own, remembering to remove any event listeners the plugin registered to prevent memory leaks.

-To demonstrate these concepts let's write a minimal wrapper for the plugin [Chosen](https://github.com/harvesthq/chosen), which augments `<select>` inputs.
+For a more concrete example of these concepts, let's write a minimal wrapper for the plugin [Chosen](https://github.com/harvesthq/chosen), which augments `<select>` inputs.

+Chosen is called on an existing `<select>` element, but it does little to mutate it.
+Instead, it reads the state off of the element, hides it with an inline style, then renders its own version of a select, notifying the original of changes using jQuery events.

-Chosen does not render the initial select, so it is up to React to do so.
-Chosen hides the initial select and creates its own control, notifying the original of changes using jQuery.
-Because it is Chosen maintaining the state, it is easiest to implement the wrapper using an [uncontrolled component.](/react/docs/uncontrolled-components.html)
+What does this mean for our wrapper?
+First, it is up to React to render the initial select.
+Because Chosen manages the state of the control, the wrapper should be implemented as an [uncontrolled component.](/react/docs/uncontrolled-components.html).
+We will be returning `false` from `shouldComponentUpdate()` to prevent React from updating.

+> Because Chosen does not update the initial `<select>` beyond hiding it, we could still use React to update the DOM.
+We choose not to here as that would complicate the implementation.
+What happens when you remove an option the user has just selected?
+Do you clear the selection, or fall back on some default?
+How do you notify the user of this change?
+These questions are not relevant to this example.

-The component might be used as follows:
+The wrapper might be used as follows:
 ```js
 const options = ["a", "b", "c"].map(value => {
   return <option>{value}</option>;